tlj/api-browser.nvim/README.md

 - Switch between backend base URLs
 - Package selector to quickly switch between packages
 - Select from URLs which match the URN under the cursor
+- Load endpoint from 2 first base urls in separate windows with scoll lock, for easy comparison

 ## Requirements